darkAssassine/TuuliAndTheWindyMountain/README.md

 # Tuuli and the Windy Mountain

 **Tuuli and the Windy Mountain** was my first-semester project at S4G School for Games, developed using the **Godot Engine**.
-It was the first major project I worked on, and I was the **sole programmer** on a team of seven.
+It was the first major project I worked on, and I had just started learning how to **program**.
+I was the **sole programmer** on a team of seven.
 The development time was **10 weeks**, and while the code structure is unpolished, I am showcasing it as a testament to my learning curve over the years.

 <img src="https://github.com/darkAssassine/TuuliAndTheWindyMountain/blob/d8b67f8b43dcdcf2b2cbc993a076084d67979aa5/assets/img/TuulyAndTheWinidyMountainMain.png" width="500px" align="center">